saulpila/DickeModel.jl/docs/src/TruncatedWignerApproximationExamples.md

 ```
 The functions from [`Dicke.TruncatedWignerApproximation`](@ref Dicke.TruncatedWignerApproximation) will make use
 of all the available workers.
+!!! warning
+    The line
+    ```julia
+    @everywhere using Dicke, Dicke.TruncatedWignerApproximation
+    ```
+    is necessary to load  `Dicke.TruncatedWignerApproximation` in all workers.
+You will get errors if you omit it.

 For our first example, let us consider the Wigner function of a coherent state,
 evolve it classically using the truncated Wigner approximation, and then look at
 the expected value of the Weyl symbol of the observable ``\hat{j}_z=\hat{J}_z/j`` in time with